Horacio Terra Arocena

-Horacio Terra Arocena (1894–1985) was a Uruguayan architect and political figure.
+Horacio Terra Arocena (6 May 1894–1985) was a Uruguayan architect and political figure.

 Background

 From a prominent political family, his uncle Gabriel Terra was President of Uruguay 1931–1938; his son Juan Pablo Terra served as a Deputy and a Senator.
+He married Margarita Gallinal Carbajal; among their children was Horacio Terra Gallinal.

 He was an architect by profession.

 Political office

 Horacio Terra Arocena served for years as a Senator.
 He was allied with Christian Democrats.

 He was candidate to the National Council of Government in 1958 and 1962.